 24 books in 12 months.
 That’s my standard Goodreads reading challenge.
 I passed that number last year by committing to reading at least one chapter each day.
 It’s a small commitment but one that adds up.
-Consistency pays off when you have a lot of reading to do.
+Consistency pays off when you have a lot of reading to do!
+Of course, some books feel impossible to put down and I’d rate those as the best travel books of 2019.

 Best Travel Books of 2018